 It’s not only a simple tactic that’s proven to increase tips, but it’s also a way to make sure you’re not making any mistakes or misunderstanding anything.
 This allows you to stop tip-destroying errors before they happen and drive those tips even higher.

 How To Get Bigger Tips As a Server?
 Take Control With Qwick

 Much of the advice surrounding how to make more tips as a server is about one thing: taking control.
 Whether it’s taking control of your tables’ experience or taking control of the shifts you work, when you’re in control, you have more power over the tips you receive.

 The first step in learning how to get bigger tips as a server is taking control of the shifts you work.
 And Qwick can help you with that.
-With Qwick, you work only the shifts you choose at a wide variety of restaurants in your area.
-It’s easy and free, and it pays fast.
+With Qwick, you work only the shifts you choose at a wide variety of hotels, restaurants, or event venues in your area.
+It’s easy, free, and it pays fast.

 Want to learn more about how Qwick can help you make more tips as a server?
-Download Qwick now.
+Sign up for Qwick today.